 The mission of the Health and Human Performance Focus is to develop students into highly qualified strength and conditioning professionals.
 Our curriculum takes a multidisciplinary approach to developing scientific practioners who excel in research, professional practice, education and psychosocial competency.
 Ultimately the skills learned in this emphasis translate into experiences, skillsets and professional certifications that will prepare them for their respective professions and/or doctoral degrees.

-Students interested in sport and exercise psychology may take courses towards becoming a Certified Mental Performance Consultant (CMPC) through the Association of Applied Sport Psychology (AASP).
+Students interested in sport and exercise psychology may take courses towards becoming a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology (AASP).
 The program and FIU offer all the required courses to become certified.
 Additionally, interested students can participate in supervised applied experiences, which are required for certification.